 How to Use 3-Part Cards

-Step two: Ask the child to read each label card and match it to the picture card.
+Then have them read each label card and match it to the correct picture card.

 Three-part card set for children aged 6-9 (lower elementary) consists of a picture card, a definition (information) card, and a label card.
 Attach stickers or draw dots of different colors on the flipped side of each card set for self-check.